Quantum Fantay, Belgium

 Tessellation of Euclidian Space (2017)

 Their 7th album is, to date (2024), the only album by Quantum Fantay that I didn't connect with.
 It's more ambient / electronic, and can get clubby in places.
 I think 3) is really great and 5) also captured my imagination.
 There's some space whisper Gong and Pink Floyd references this go round too.
 I can't blame the band for wanting to extend their palette of sound, but it doesn't always work for each listener.
 For some, this may be their best effort.
-At this stage, it's the only album by them I don't plan on keeping.
+I'll keep working on it.

 ---2/18/24